cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 ..  note::

-    If you've installed a "no corpus" version of music21, and have downloaded and installed the *core* corpus in a non-standard location, you can teach music21 where your copy of the *core* corpus is like this:
+    If you've installed a "no corpus" version of music21, you can still access the *core* corpus with a little work.
+Download the *core* corpus from music21's website, and install it on your system somewhere.
+Then, teach music21 where you installed it like this:

     ::